-The annual planning process seems to be a fixture in virtually every organisation.
-The mechanics vary, but the process of defining strategic priorities, developing ideas and building business cases for projects to address those priorities, debating and discussing the merits of various options and ultimately approving a portfolio of projects is pretty much the same the world over.
-And it doesn’t work.
+The annual planning process seems to be a fixture in virtually every organization.
+The mechanics vary, but the process of defining strategic priorities and developing ideas and building business cases for projects to address those priorities are the same.
+Even more so, debating and discussing the merits of various options and ultimately approving a portfolio of projects are pretty much the same all over the world.
+And not to be the first one to say it, but it doesn’t work.

 Effective portfolio planning – one step at a time

-As soon as projects get underway there will be variances between what was planned in the high level estimates used for project selection and the actual data.
-Corrections will be needed to schedules and budgets, and adjustments will be made to scopes.
+As soon as projects get underway, there will be variances between what was planned in the high-level estimates used for project selection and the actual data.
+Corrections will be needed to schedules, budgets, and adjustments will be made to project scopes.
 Inevitably this will have downstream impact on subsequently planned initiatives and will drive changes into those projects that were approved for later quarters long before work on them can even start.
-Some will be delayed (potentially into the next annual planning period) because of delays in resources becoming available, some will be re-scoped to mitigate the impacts from scope changes in earlier initiatives, and some will simply be cancelled because there is no longer any budget available to execute then.
+Some will be delayed (potentially into the next annual planning period) because of delays in resources becoming available, some will be re-scoped to mitigate the impacts from scope changes in earlier initiatives, and some will just be canceled because there is no longer any budget available to execute them.

-As if that kind of change isn’t enough, there will also be shifts in organisational priorities as leadership reacts to a changing corporate, industry and economic environment, and as new opportunities arise.
-That will result in the projects originally approved no longer being appropriate and will require new project proposals to be developed and ultimately approved, replacing some of the initiatives that were originally part of the portfolio.
+As if that kind of change isn’t enough, there will also be shifts in organizational priorities as leadership reacts to a changing corporate, industry and economic environment, and as new opportunities arise.
+That will result in the projects initially approved no longer be appropriate and will require new project proposals to be developed and ultimately approved, replacing some of the initiatives that were initially part of the portfolio.
 There needs to be a better approach to project selection and portfolio planning, and there is.

 Shortened planning cycles

-Organisations need to have a strategic vision – a three to five year plan, potentially even longer, that defines the direction that the organisation is moving in.
-There should then be a shorter to medium term plan that defines the objectives that organisations need to achieve in the next twelve to eighteen months – the achievements that will demonstrate progress towards achieving the strategic vision.
+Organizations need to have a strategic vision – a three to five-year plan, potentially even longer, that defines the direction that the organization is moving in.
+There should then be a shorter to medium term plan that outlines the objectives that organizations need to achieve in the next twelve to eighteen months – the achievements that will demonstrate progress towards achieving the strategic vision.
 So far this sounds a lot like annual planning, but here is where I see things diverging.

 There is then a regularly scheduled portfolio review – quarterly is a logical choice, which considers two distinct sets of analysis:

 - The actual performance of projects underway against the planned performance.
-The focus is to ensure that the projects are still on track to deliver a satisfactory return on investment in the areas of strategic focus – are those projects still going to make the contribution to goals and objectives that they were approved to contribute?
-If some of the projects are falling short then there needs to be consideration of how to address that, and we’ll get to that in a minute.
+The focus is to ensure that the projects are still on track to deliver a satisfactory return on investment in the areas of strategic focus – are those projects still going to contribute to goals and objectives that they were approved to contribute?
+If some of the projects are falling short, then there needs to be consideration of how to address that, and we’ll get to that in a minute.

-- The alignment between the work underway and planned and the organisation’s priorities.
-The focus here is to identify any changes in the goals and objectives (either a shift in the size of the required benefit, or a shift in the specific categories of benefit) that will require a change in the projects currently underway or planned.
-Adjustments will then need to be made and we’ll again look at those later.
+- The alignment between the work underway and planned and the organization’s priorities.
+The focus here is to identify any changes in the goals and objectives (either a shift in the size of the required benefit or a shift in the specific categories of interest) that will require a change in the projects currently underway or planned.
+Adjustments will then need to be made, and we’ll again look at those later.

 Let’s consider each of those in a little more detail to understand how they work together to form a more regular portfolio planning cycle.